dmora127/tutorial-CHTC-AF3/README.md

   * Run the AF3 diffusion model
   * Produce PDB models, ranking, trajectories, and metrics

+This tutorial teaches you how to run AlphaFold3 on CHTC using a two-phase workflow and scalable, high-throughput compute practices.
 You will learn how to:

 * **Understand the overall workflow of AlphaFold3 on CHTC**, including how the data-generation and inference stages map to CPU and GPU resources.
 * **Design, organize, and manage large-scale AF3 workloads**, including preparing inputs, structuring job directories, and generating automated job manifests.